usabilla/leaderboard/README.md

 $ npm run build
 ```

 `dist` contains all static files, which you can then distribute.

 For development

 ```sh
 $ npm run dev
 ```

+which will spawn a webserver with livereload.